Ascend-Research/BlockProfile/README.md

 # Block Profiling Code

 ### Note: <br/>
 The current codebase can perform measurements on metrics included in the original Once-for-All repository (https://github.com/mit-han-lab/once-for-all/tree/master/ofa).
 We will be updating this repository as we are able to clear data pertaining to other metrics, e.g. in-house latency predictors, for public release.
+We will also be updating the `search/rm_search` code as it was originally separate from the profiling code.

 ### Contents: <br/>